Before the Series Begins, Notice What Ageing Quietly Changes

-Before anyone calls it ageing
+Before anyone calls it aging

-Ageing usually enters quietly.
+Aging usually arrives quietly.

-The harmless details that arrive first
+The harmless details that show up first

 Quick glossary